Vipulvatsa07/gamy-rate-5438/README.md

 # AppleTv Clone

+Important: "You can use the email address eve.holt@reqres.in and any password to log in using the Reqres service."

 ## About

 Apple TV+ is an American subscription streaming service owned and operated by Apple Inc. Launched on November 1, 2019, it offers a selection of original production film and television series called Apple Originals.